Jrogers30/dungeon-crawler/README.md

 - How to design a REST API and build a frontend that consumes it
 - Managing state across stateless HTTP requests
 - Debugging across a full stack — Python tracebacks and the browser console
-- How inheritance and polymorphism replace repetitive conditional logic
+- How inheritance and polymorphism replace repetitive conditional logic making code reusable and easy to spot a error

 ## Tech Stack